balder-dev/balder/doc/source/basics/execution_mechanism.rst

 testcases have to be defined as a method in a :ref:`Scenario <Scenarios>` class.
 The name of these test methods always has to start with ``test_ *``.
 A scenario could define as much test methods as you like.

-Collect Connections
+Collect connections
 -------------------

 :ref:`Connections` are objects that connects devices with each other.
 These objects will be included in a global connection tree, which is the general representation of usable Balder connections.
 In every project you can define your own connections within python modules/files with the name ``connections``.
 These files will be read by Balder automatically during the collecting process.
-They will be inserted into the :ref:`global Connection-Tree <The global connection tree>`.
+They will be inserted into the :ref:`global connection-tree <The global connection tree>`.

 Matching process of setups and scenarios (SOLVING)
 ==================================================